 Diptesh: SSAT course instructor

-...been teaching, tutoring, and mentoring students from grades 6-12 and college in a variety of subjects since!
+...6-12 and college in a variety of subjects since!
 I specialize in mathematics and science tutoring as well as standardized exam preparation.
 In the past, I have helped students achieve significant improvements and success on the SAT, SHSAT, Regents and other exams!
-I truly believe education is a mutual learning and teaching opportunity and enjoy helping my students achieve a thorough understanding (those "Aha!" moments) and appreciation...
+I truly believe education is a mutual learning and teaching opportunity and enjoy helping my students achieve a thorough understanding (those "Aha!" moments) and appreciation of whatever they choose to study!
+In the...

 Education & Certification